Public Administration

 Executive MPA Admission Requirements

 Students are admitted into the Executive MPA program for fall semester, which starts in August.
-Applicants must meet the following requirements for admission (deadlines: review for the executive begins April 1 and concludes June 30):
+Applicants must meet the following requirements for admission (deadlines: review for the executive begin after the priority deadline of January 15 and conclude March 31:

 Hold a Bachelor’s degree from an accredited college or university.